tnicolas42/n-puzzle/README.md

   --silent              Don't display all the puzzles states on the output --disable-auto-update
-                        Disable the auto update of heuristic -r RANDOM, --random RANDOM
+                        Disable the auto update of heuristic --gui                 Open the graphical interface --img IMG             Source of the picture for the graphical interface --w_size W_SIZE       Size of the gui windows
+  -r RANDOM, --random RANDOM
                         Generate a random puzzle of a given size --generate-solvable   Generate only solvable puzzle